 This is what I can do, how I can be most useful.
 It is a powerful way to feel my language skills together with my years of birth work and knowing how to hold the space for heartbreaking stories.
 I know that the work I am doing is a teeny tiny drop in the bucket.
 I know that we are up against an incredibly unjust system, and the only way I know how to deal with my anger and frustration is to sit with a woman and hear her story.
 And then another, and another.

-So I promised y’all on facebook that I would compile my experience in a single blog post so that you could share it with friends and family.
+So I promised y’all that I would compile my experience in a single blog post so that you could share it with friends and family.
 I don’t really know how to do that.
-I could talk about living conditions, unjust laws, existing laws that aren’t being respected, the factors in Mexico and Central America, and elsewhere that have caused these women to walk thousands of miles seeking safety.
+I could talk about living conditions, unjust laws, existing laws that aren’t being respected, the factors in Mexico, Central America, and elsewhere that have caused these families to walk thousands of miles seeking safety.
 I could talk about the work of thousands of volunteers who work with asylum seekers on both sides of the U.S. – Mexico border, including 1400 / year in the project where I served.
 I could talk about how daunted I feel when I look at the numbers, and how small the difference I can make really is.
 But it’s not small – not really.
 Not to the families who successfully navigate the asylum system that is stacked against them, thanks in small part to the time I and other volunteers have spent with them.
 At the very least, we tell ourselves, they have been heard, and had the chance to feel supported and welcomed by at least one citizen of this country.

 I’d like to begin by sharing a poem by my son about his experience there.
 It is hard to convey just how profoundly meaningful it was to do this work together with him.
 At age 18, and a senior in high school, he is compassionate and engaged, and he stepped into an extraordinarily difficult environment with both grace and determination.